nutjob-laboratories/merk/README.md

 Join me on the official **MERK** IRC channel, **#merk** on the Libera Chat network!
 Connect to  Libera in the client as one of the built-in server suggestions, or at **irc.libera.chat**, port **6667** (you can also connect via SSL on port **6697**).
 Honestly, I work a lot, so I'm almost always idle, but I pop in and chat a few times a day!

 # Running MERK on Windows
-**MERK** has a version built with [PyInstaller](https://www.pyinstaller.org/) which you can run without having to install Python or any of the requirement.
-You can [download the current stable release here](https://github.com/nutjob-laboratories/merk/releases/tag/0.042).
+**MERK** has a version built with [PyInstaller](https://www.pyinstaller.org/) which you can run without having to install Python or any of the requirements.
+[You can download the current stable release here](https://github.com/nutjob-laboratories/merk/releases/tag/0.042).

-To run **MERK**, unzip the file you downloaded, and double click on `merk.exe` to run the client.
+To run **MERK**, unzip the file you downloaded to any directory, and double click on `merk.exe` to run the client.
 If you downloaded the installer, double click on `setup.exe` to install **MERK**.
 You can install **MERK** any place you'd like.

 A note: all command-line arguments, as documented below, work on the all versions of **MERK**.